BlackDragonBE/MarkdownToRW_Converter/README.md

 **GUI version**:

-- Password field doesn't display password characters, use discretion.
-This will be fixed once I find a workaround or when the UI library implements this functionality (it's on their to-do list).
+- Password field uses webdings, not real password dots.
+This will be fixed once I find a workaround or when the UI library implements password chars (it's on their to-do list).
 - Some report that the app freezes on macOS sometimes.
 Needs more testing.

 **All versions (shared library bugs)**:

-- The converter assumes the first image found is the 250x250 feature image shown at the top right of tutorials and articles.
-It has come to my attention that not all teams use this workflow, some add this image later.
-I'll make this optional in the next version.
-Remove the **alignright** class from the output for now and replace it with **aligncenter** if it was incorrectly parsed.
-- No updater yet, please download new releases manually.
-The next release will report if there's a new release available.
-The next step is a semi-auto updater.
+- No option for automatic caption creating from images yet.